 - a.
-The data subject must have given his or her consent prior to collection, or as soon as practicable and reasonable; - b.
-The processing involves personal information of a data subject who is a party to a contractual agreement, in order to fulfill obligations under the contract or to take steps at the request of the data subject prior to entering into a contract;
+The data subject must have given his or her consent prior to collection, or as soon as practicable and reasonable. - b.
+It involves processing of personal information of a data subject who is a party to a contractual agreement, in order to fulfill obligations under the contract or to take steps at the request of the data subject prior to entering into a contract. - c.
+The processing of information is necessary to comply with obligations imposed on the personal information controller by law or rules. - d.
+The processing of the personal information of a data subject is necessary to protect his or her vitally important interests, including life and health. - e.
+The processing of personal information is to the extent necessary to respond to national emergency or to comply with the requirements of public order and safety as prescribed by law.

-- c.
-The processing is necessary for compliance with a legal obligation to which the personal information controller is subject; - d.
-The processing is necessary to protect vitally important interests of the data subject, including life and health; - e.
-The processing of personal information is to the extent necessary to respond to national emergency or to comply with the requirements of public order and safety as prescribed by law; - f.
-The processing of personal information is to the extent necessary for the fulfillment of the constitutional or statutory mandate of a public authority; or - g.
-The processing must be necessary to pursue the legitimate interests pursued by the personal information controller or by a third party or parties to whom the data is disclosed, except where such interests are overridden by fundamental rights and freedoms of the data subject which require protection under the Philippine Constitution. - Section 22.
+- f.
+The processing of personal information is to the extent necessary for the performance of the constitutional or statutory mandate of a public authority. - g.
+The processing must be necessary to pursue the legitimate interests pursued by the personal information controller or by a third party or parties to whom the data is disclosed, except where such interests are overridden by fundamental rights and freedoms of the data subject which require protection under the Philippine Constitution.
+The interest is legitimate if it relates to a compelling benefit of both the personal information controller and the public with minimal impact on the rights of data subject.

+Section 22.
 Sensitive Personal Information and Privileged Information.
-The processing of sensitive personal and privileged information is prohibited, except in the following cases: - a.
-Consent is given pursuant to a declared, specified and legitimate purpose by data subject prior to the processing of sensitive personal information, or by parties to the exchange prior to processing of privileged information; - b.
-The processing of the sensitive personal or privileged information is provided for by existing laws and regulations that does not require consent of the data subject for processing, and which guarantees the protection of personal data; - c.
-The processing is necessary to protect the life and health of the data subject or another person, and the data subject is not legally or physically able to express his or her consent prior to the processing; - d.
-The processing is necessary to achieve the lawful and noncommercial objectives of public organizations and their associations provided that: - i.
-Processing is confined and related to the bona fide members of these organizations or their associations; - ii.
-The sensitive personal information are not transferred to third parties; and - iii.
-Consent of the data subject was obtained prior to processing; - e.
-The processing is necessary for purposes of medical treatment, is carried out by a medical practitioner or a medical treatment
+The processing of sensitive personal and privileged information is prohibited.
+It shall be allowed only in the following cases:

+- a.
+Consent is given pursuant to a declared, specified and legitimate purpose by data subject prior to the processing of sensitive personal information, or by parties to the exchange prior to processing of privileged information. - b.
+The processing of the sensitive personal or privileged information is in accordance with existing laws and regulations that does not require consent of data subject for processing, and which guarantees the protection of the sensitive personal information and the privileged information. - c.
+The processing is necessary to protect the life and health of the data subject or another person, and the data subject is not legally or physically able to express his or her consent prior to the processing. - d.
+The processing is necessary to achieve the lawful and noncommercial objectives of public organizations and their associations provided that: - (1) Processing is confined and related to the bona fide members of these organizations or their associations; - (2) The sensitive personal information are not transferred to third parties; and - (3) Consent of the data subject was obtained prior to processing. - e.
+The processing is necessary for purposes of medical treatment, is carried out by a medical practitioner or a medical treatment institution, and an adequate level of protection of personal data is ensured.
+The use, access to, disclosure and other processing of personal data for purposes other than for medical treatment of the data subject requires consent.

-- institution, and an adequate level of protection of personal data is ensured; or - f.
-The processing concerns such sensitive personal or privileged information as is necessary for the protection of lawful rights and interests of natural or legal persons in court proceedings, or the establishment, exercise or defense of legal claims, or when provided to government or public authority pursuant to a constitutional or statutory mandate.
+f.
+The processing concerns such sensitive personal or privileged information as is necessary for the protection of lawful rights and interests of natural or legal persons in court proceedings, or the establishment, exercise or defense of legal claims, or when provided to government or public authority based on a specific constitutional or statutory provision.